dragosrotaru/PAL/notes/focus.md

   - sort
   - scroll through view variants
 - edit content capability

   - structured text edit
   - drag to rearrange

 - add authenticaton/security to the web endpoints - prevent leaks of .env for instance
-- support layouts as templates.pal
-- support showing special symbols (define them as members of the environment instead of implicitly)
+- support showing special identifiers (from special forms) (define them as members of the environment instead of implicitly)
 - remove webextensions.restrictedDomains localhost, fix conflict between import map and extensions or do it differentlys

 ## Host Language